lendot/circuitpython-wifi-logging-example/server/README.md

 # Example server

-This is a very simple flask-based server that shows how to set up a very simple logging server.
+This is a very simple flask-based server that shows how to set up a bare bones logging server.

 To set up the server: `pip install -r requirements.txt`